knative/docs/docs/eventing/samples/kafka/channel/README.md

 ### All channel types and authentication methods

-1. After you have created the secret for your desired authentication method by using the previous steps, reference the secret and the namespace of the secret in the `config-kafka` ConfigMap:
+1. If you have created a secret for your desired authentication method by using the previous steps, reference the secret and the namespace of the secret in the `config-kafka` ConfigMap:
    ```